openhab/openhab-addons/bundles/org.openhab.binding.elroconnects/README.md

 All other things are connected to the bridge.

 Testing was only done with smoke and water detectors connected to a K1 connector.
-The firmware version of the K1 connector was 2.0.3.30 at time of test.
+The firmware version of the K1 connector was 2.0.3.30 at the time of testing.
 Older versions of the firmware are known to have differences in the communication protocol.

 ## Discovery